lab1092/blender-manual_ja/manual/modeling/objects/duplication.rst

    The object Cone.001 was linked duplicated.
 Though both these cones are separate objects with unique names, the single mesh named Cone, highlighted in the Outliner, is shared by both.

-The left cone is a :guilabel:`Linked Duplicate` of the middle cone (using :kbd:`alt-D`).
+The left cone is a *Linked Duplicate* of the middle cone (using :kbd:`Alt-D`).

-- As a vertex is moved in :guilabel:`Edit mode` in one object, the same vertex is moved in the original cone as well.
+- As a vertex is moved in *Edit mode* in one object, the same vertex is moved in the original cone as well.
 The mesh data are links, not copies.
 - In contrast, if one of these two cones is rotated or rescaled in object mode, the other remains unchanged.
 The transform properties are copied, not linked.
 - As in the previous example, the newly created cone has inherited the material of the original cone.
 The material properties are linked, not copied.